Supermodular Extension of Vizing's Edge-Coloring Theorem: Proof of the supermodular extension

-by strongly triple-intersecting supermodularity of $g$.
-Consider the case when the former holds.
-Since $X_1$ and $X_2$ are $\pi$-tight, we have

 (the last inequality holds because $X_1\cup X_2$ and $X_1\cap X_2$ are $\pi$-satisfying).
 By Claim \ref{clm:submo}, all of the inequalities in (\ref{clm:tight:eq2}) hold with equalities, which implies that $X_1\cup X_2$ is $\pi$-tight.
-Similarly, $X_1\cup X_3$ is $\pi'$-tight in the case when the latter of (\ref{clm:tight:eq1}) holds. \end{proof} Recall that $\pi_0$ is the color assignment satisfying
+Similarly, $X_1\cup X_3$ is $\pi'$-tight in the case when the condition 2 holds. \end{proof} We are now ready to prove Theorem \ref{thm:vizing_supermodular}.